joyofchina/U-net-2D-EM-segmentation/README.md

 ---
 The images are 3-D volume tiff, you should transfer the stacks into images first.of course the images in the data folder have already be transformed into 2D images.
 The data for training contains 30 512*512 images, which are far not enough to feed a deep learning neural network.<br>
 however without data augmentation we can still get a good result.<br>
-You should first run the data.py,then the unet.py<br>
+You should first run the augmentation.py to do augmentation, and then data.py to read data,then the unet.py to fit model<br>
-remember to change the file location in both files and create a folder called results under this folder.<br>
+remember to change the file location in both files and create folders called results,aug,seg,listed below.<br>
 ```
 unet/
+  data/
     train/
         0.tif
         1.tif